top of page

 • It might also be a presentation proposing a school recycling program.

 These updates mean that tone and delivery are now crucial.
-Students should analyze the preamble using PACT:
+Students should analyze the preamble using CAST:

 Changes in the Stimulus-Based Conversation